ndronos/c-nomorph/Klemens.md

 POSIX for Windows

 Because C and Unix coevolved, it's hard to talk aboutone and not the other.
+I think it's easier to start with POSIX.

 (Klemens, 2015) pp. 4-